What is the right time to separate a calf from the mother?

 However, the research shows that being together longer makes the calves more social and reduces abnormal behavior.
 The calves also grow better during the nursing period.
 In a free stall barn, it is beneficial for the cow to be more social in the group.
 Longer nursing time has been found to be better for the cows also because it reduces the risk of mastitis.
 It is interesting to notice that there is no consistent pattern observed for calf immunity or mortality when comparing the time of separation.

-One thing is clear; more research is needed, and nothing is certain.
 We who are working with the milk producing sector are still doing the daily routines even though there are no clear answers to this burning question.
 We might have strong opinions on which is the best way to raise our calves but sometimes it’s good to think about other possibilities and how to do them in practice.

 We in 4dBarn follow the latest scientific research and the discussion around the welfare of dairy cows.
 When scientific research brings us more knowledge, it is time to apply it in practice.
 Before that, we must keep our minds open.
 We have a lot to learn about what is the best way to raise our calves!